mnnxp/cadbaselibrary-freecad/README.md

 ### Getting data

-Clicking **Update components** only updates the list of components from bookmarks active user, without downloading component modifications and files.
+Clicking **Update list** only updates the list of components from bookmarks active user, without downloading component modifications and files.

 Double-clicking on a components folder to get a list of modifications for component.